quiver-team/quiver-feature/README.md

 ![memory_view](docs/imgs/consistent_memory_view.png)

 These 4 memory spaces have connections with each other using PCIe, NVLink and RDMA etc. Accessing different memory spaces from a certain GPU has unbalanced performance(as show below).
-Considering that feature data access frequency during GNN training is also unbalanced, Quiver-Feature combines them and takes full advantage of the GPU-centric multi-level memories spaces.
+Considering that feature data access frequency during GNN training is also unbalanced, Quiver-Feature using application-aware and device topology aware data palcement algorithm to takes full advantage of the GPU-centric multi-level memories spaces.

 ![memory_view](docs/imgs/gpu0_centered_access_performance.png)

 **Zero-Copy data access method** Feature collection in GNN training involves massive data movement across network, DRAM, PCIe and NVLink and any extra memory copy hurts the e2e performance.
-Quiver-Feature use `UVA` for local memory spaces access(Local HBM, Local DRAM, Neighbor HBM) and use `RDMA READ` for remote memory space access(Remote DRAM), avoiding extra memory copy.([You can refer to this doc for our RDMA details](docs/rdma_details.md))
+Quiver-Feature use `UVA` for local memory spaces access(Local HBM, Local DRAM, Neighbor HBM) and use `RDMA READ` for remote memory space access(Remote DRAM), achiving zero-copy and minimum CPU intervention.([You can refer to this doc for our RDMA details](docs/rdma_details.md))

-**Unified Distributed Tensor Abstraction** Above these memory spaces, Quiver-Feature adopts `Partitioned Global Address Space` and implements a 2-dimensional distributed tensor abstraction which is called `DistTensorPGAS`.
+**Unified Distributed Tensor Abstraction** Above these memory spaces, Quiver-Feature adopts `Partitioned Global Address Space` and implements a 2-dimension distributed tensor abstraction which is called `DistTensorPGAS`.
 Users can use `DistTensorPGAS` just like a torch.Tensor, querying `shape`, `size` and do `slicing operation`.

 ![pgas_tensor](docs/imgs/pgas_tensor_view.png)

-Feature collection during GNN training is actually a slicing operation on `DistTensorPGAS` which needs to access data from local memory spaces and remote memory spces. `DistTensorPGAS` use `UVA` for local access and `RDMA READ` for remote access, achieving e2e zero-copy and minimum CPU intervention.([You can refer to this doc for our RDMA details](docs/rdma_details.md))
+Feature collection during GNN training is actually a slicing operation on `DistTensorPGAS` which needs to access data from both local and remote memory spaces. `DistTensorPGAS` use `UVA` for local access and `RDMA READ` for remote access, achieving e2e zero-copy and minimum CPU intervention.([You can refer to this doc for our RDMA details](docs/rdma_details.md))

 ![feature_collection_operation](docs/imgs/pgas_tensor_access.png)

 # Performance Benchmark

-`Quiver-Feature` uses RDMA for cross-machine data access, as far as we know, there's no public GNN system directly supports using RDMA for feature collection. `DGL` uses [TensorPipe](https://github.com/pytorch/tensorpipe) as its rpc backend, [TensorPipe](https://github.com/pytorch/tensorpipe) itself supports RDMA but `DGL` has not integrate this feature.
-Since [TensorPipe](https://github.com/pytorch/tensorpipe) is also the [official rpc backend](https://pytorch.org/docs/stable/rpc.html#torch.distributed.rpc.init_rpc) for Pytorch, so we compare the feature collection performance between`Quiver-Feature` and `Pytorch-RPC Based Solution`.
+As far as we know, there's no public GNN system directly supports using RDMA for feature collection. `DGL` uses [TensorPipe](https://github.com/pytorch/tensorpipe) as its rpc backend, [TensorPipe](https://github.com/pytorch/tensorpipe) itself supports RDMA but `DGL` has not integrate this feature.
+Since [TensorPipe](https://github.com/pytorch/tensorpipe) is also the [official rpc backend](https://pytorch.org/docs/stable/rpc.html#torch.distributed.rpc.init_rpc) of Pytorch, we compare the feature collection performance between`Quiver-Feature` and `Pytorch-RPC Based Solution`.

 We have 2 machines and 100Gbps IB networks between them.
 We partition the data uniformly and start M GPU training processes on each machine(which we will refer as `2 Machines 2M GPUs` in the following result chart). we benchmark feature collection performance of `Quiver-Feature` and `Pytorch-RPC Based Solution` and we can see that `Quiver-Feature` is 5x better over `Pytorch-RPC Based Solution` in all settings.